spring1843/go-dsa/tree/README.md

 ### Implement Autocomplete

-Given a word like "car" and a dictionary like {"car","caravan","card","carpet","cap","ca"}, return auto complete suggestions where the given word is the prefix of a dictionary word like {"avan","d","pet"}.
+Given a word like "car" and a dictionary like {"car","caravan","card","carpet","cap","ca"}, return autocomplete suggestions where the given word is the prefix of a dictionary word like {"avan","d","pet"}.
 [Solution](auto_complete.go), [Test](auto_complete_test.go)